sriram-V20/BjornDB/Readme.md

-#BjornDB
+<h1>BjornDB</h1>

-BjornDB is a JVM based KV Database, which is fast and thread-safe.
-BjornDB is 20x faster for reads and 10x faster for writes than Bitcask, which has a similar architecture.
+<p>BjornDB is a JVM based KV Database, which is fast and thread-safe.
+BjornDB is 20x faster for reads and 10x faster for writes than Bitcask, which has a similar architecture.<p></p>

-BjornDB adopts a hash-based design, deliberately ignoring range queries to prioritize throughput and latency.
-As a result, it is about 100x faster at writes than LevelDB (Google) and RocksDB (Facebook).
+<p>BjornDB adopts a hash-based design, deliberately ignoring range queries to prioritize throughput and latency.
+As a result, it is about 100x faster at writes than LevelDB (Google) and RocksDB (Facebook).</p>

 BjornDB is designed with educated tradeoffs to achieve high performance: